Postwar constitutional arrangement and the co-occurrence tendencies of anglicisms in contemporary Bosnian

 2004“Anglicisms in German: From Iniquitous to Ubiquitous.”English Today 20 (1): 60–64.

 Onysko, Alexander, and Esme Winter-Froemel

 2009“Anglicizmi u hrvatskom i srpskom jeziku: Sličnosti i razlike[Anglicisms in Croatian and Serbian: Similarities and Differences].”
 In Die Unterschiede zwischen dem Bosnischen/Bosniakischen, Kroatischen und Serbischen [Differences between Bosnian, Croatian and Serbian], ed. by Branko Tošović, 239–252.
 Wien: LIT Verlag.

 Cited by 4 other publications

 Ribo, Rumejsa & Vildana Dubravac

-This list is based on CrossRef data as of 18 september 2021.
+This list is based on CrossRef data as of 28 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.